 With the multiple story open-air bars, Legend Beer also serves a different variety of cuisines (mostly Western cuisines) and beers of your choice.

 Enjoy the German dishes like pork knuckles and sausages in Legend Beer.
-Vietnamese cuisines are not within my consideration when I was there because it’s much pricier than those I found on the street (of course).
+Vietnamese cuisine was not within my consideration when I was there because it’s much pricier than those I found on the street (of course).
 I find I love eating street food on the street more, so…

 Anyway, visit it if you’re looking forward to socializing with other backpackers or getting to know some new friends.